agrc/gis.utah.gov/_posts/2018-12-19-new-2018-google-imagery.md

 #### Cache Clearing Instructions

 - **ArcMap** Go to the service’s `Layer Properties -> Cache` tab and select `Clear Local Cache Now`.
 Be patient as this could take several minutes.
-If the blurry tiles persist you have the options to `Clear cache when the session ends` or `Don't cache and data locally`.
+If the blurry tiles persist you have the options to `Clear cache when the session ends` or `Don't cache any data locally`.
 Another option is to completely clear your ArcMap cache by going to `Customize -> ArcMap Options -> Display Cache -> Clear Cache`.

 - **ArcGIS Pro** Go to the service’s `Layer Properties -> Cache` tab and select `Clear Cache`.
 You can also clear your entire Pro cache by going to the Pro project's `Options -> Display` and check `Clear cache` and selecting `OK`.